maAPPsDEV/privacy-attack/README.md

 test
 ```

-You should take ownership of the target contract successfully.
+You should unlock contract successfully.

 ```
 truffle(develop)> test